0xnirmal/Collaborative-Filtering-Recommendation-Engine/README.md

 #Collaborative Filtering Recommendation Engine#

-This project is a survey of collaborative filtering techniques and their effectiveness in a movie recommendation system.
+This project is a survey of neighborhood-based collaborative filtering techniques and their effectiveness in a movie recommendation system.
 Similarity metrics we are surveying include:
 * Pearson Correlation Coefficient
 * Spearman Rank Correlation Coefficient
 * Mean-Squared Distance
 * Cosine Similarity

-For a detailed understanding of the study, see the project proposal attached to this repo.
+For a detailed understanding of the study, see the writeup attached to this repo.

 ##Things To Do##
 - [x] Establish Data Pipeline